ONSdigital/jenkins-build-envs/README.md

 This repository holds the Dockerfiles for our Jenkins build environments.

 ## Building Jenkins slave
-Let's start from the slave image, because it's more often customized.
+Let's start from the slave image, because it's most often customized.
 The build execution is performed on the agent, so it's the agent that needs to have the environment adjusted to the project we would like to build.
 For example, it may require the Python interpreter if our project is written in Python.
 The same is applied to any library, tool, testing framework, or anything that is needed by the project.

 There are three steps to build and use the custom image: